-Icon Description Package Packages are used to organize your project contents, but when added onto a diagram they can be use for structural or relational depictions.
-Packaging Component A Packaging Component is an element that appears very similar to a Component in a diagram but behaves as a Package in the Browser window .
-2 Component A Component is a modular part of a system, whose behavior is defined by its provided and required interfaces.
-E Class A Class is a representation of a type of object that reflects the structure and behavior of such objects within the system.
+Icon Description 3 Packaging Component A Packaging Component is an element that appears very similar to a Component in a diagram but behaves as a Package in the Browser window.
+Component A Component is a modular part of a system, whose behavior is defined by its provided and required interfaces.
+Class A Class is a representation of a type of object that reflects the structure and behavior of such objects within the system. ⊷ Interface An Interface is a specification of behavior (or contract) that implementers agree to meet.

-← Interface An Interface is a specification of behavior (or contract) that implementers agree to meet.
-Object An Object is a particular instance of a Class at run time. ф Port Ports define the interaction between a classifier and its environment. 定 Expose Interface The Expose Interface element is a graphical method of depicting the required or supplied interfaces of a Component, Class or Part, in a Component or Composite Structure diagram.
-Artifact An Artifact is any physical piece of information used or produced by a system.
-Document A Document Artifact is an artifact having a stereotype of "document".
+Object An Object is a particular instance of a Class at run time. ф Port Ports define the interaction between a classifier and its environment. ] ₹ Expose Interface The Expose Interface element is a graphical method of depicting the required or supplied interfaces of a Component, Class or Part, in a Component or Composite Structure diagram.